MicrosoftDocs/WSL/WSL/wsl-config.md

 ```

 > [!NOTE]
-> Global configuration options with `wsl.conf` in only available for distributions running as WSL 2 in Windows Build 19041 and later.
+> Global configuration options with `.wslconfig` in only available for distributions running as WSL 2 in Windows Build 19041 and later.
 Keep in mind you may need to run `wsl --shutdown` to shut down the WSL 2 VM and then restart your WSL instance for these changes to take affect.

 This file can contain the following options: